w3c/wai-InvolveUsersEval/index.md

 Combine User Evaluation with Standards {#stdstoo}
 --------------------------------------------------

 Involving users with disabilities in evaluation has many benefits.
-But that alone cannot determine if a website is accessible.
+Yet that alone cannot determine if a website is accessible.
 Combine user involvement with [evaluating conformance to WCAG](/test-eval/conformance-eval/) to ensure that accessibility is provided to users with a range of disabilities and